dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 - **Profession & VAT status** influences conversion behavior, highlighting the importance of profession-specific messaging and features for VAT-registered consumers.
 - **Dual-income users** (e.g., freelancers with a main job) have the best conversion rates and represent an increasing high-value segment.

-➡️ **Next steps:** ➡️ Next steps: We need to improve the first experience for new users, focus more on effective marketing (such as Facebook in strong regions), and experience with different ways to connect with users based on how they use the app and where they are.
+➡️ **Next steps:** We need to improve the first experience for new users, focus more on effective marketing (such as Facebook in strong regions), and experience with different ways to connect with users based on how they use the app and where they are.
 We'll keep track on these metrics to ensure that we continue to grow effectively.